 A 9-Credit Online Certificate Program for Healthcare Professionals

-- Compare and contrast the purposes of formative and summative evaluation from the perspective of evaluation science
+- Examine the similarities and differences of formative and summative evaluation from the perspective of evaluation science.

-- Analyze the different facets of experience as part of an educational philosophy for health care professionals
+- Describe the different facets of experience as part of an educational philosophy for health care professionals.

-Participants must have a Masters or Doctoral degree to apply.
-All courses are taught by Thomas J. Van Hoof, M.D., Ed.D., associate professor at the UConn School of Nursing and Medicine.
+Participants must have a master’s or doctoral degree in order to apply.
+All courses are taught by Thomas J. Van Hoof, MD, EdD, Associate Professor in the UConn Schools of Nursing and Medicine.
 Dr. Van Hoof has 20+ years of experience in Health Professions Education and Quality Improvement.

-The next cohort begins in fall 2017.
-The fall application deadline is Friday, June 30th.
-Apply now to avoid last minute processing delays.
+The next cohort begins Fall 2017.
+Apply early to avoid last minute processing delays.